erinb90/SOEN344/README.md

 Username: admin3 | Password: 1234 | Capstone student: yes

-The SRS and SAD are inside the Documentation folder.
+The SRS and SAD are inside the SRS and SAD folders, respectively.
 Some of the diagrams may be hard to read due to MS Word image compression, so the image files are included separately for viewing.